- Codes & Rules

 The International Residential Code®, 2009 Edition, (IRC, 2009®) was adopted with modifications by the OUBCC with an effective date of July 15, 2011.
 The IRC®, 2009 addresses residential dwellings defined as one- and two-family homes and town houses.
 This was the first time a residential code had been adopted by any state agency for use as a construction code.

 The OUBCC adopted commercial codes to address all structures other than one- and two-family homes and town houses.
 Those codes were modified and had an effective date of November 2, 2012.
 Several state agencies had previously adopted several of these codes in one fashion or another to address the needs of their agencies.
-The commercial codes adopted with modifications by the OUBCC are:
+Updated versions of these codes have been published, reviewed and have been adopted by the Commission.
+The updated commercial codes adopted with modifications by the OUBCC are:

 The modifications for all codes can be found under the "Codes and Rules"/"Adopted Building Codes" tab.